Reviewing PlayAGS (AGS) & Its Peers

 |-119.14%

-88.9% of PlayAGS shares are owned by institutional investors.
-Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are owned by institutional investors.
-3.0% of PlayAGS shares are owned by company insiders.
-Comparatively, 12.3% of shares of all “Miscellaneous manufacturing industries” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+88.9% of PlayAGS shares are held by institutional investors.
+Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are held by institutional investors.
+3.0% of PlayAGS shares are held by insiders.
+Comparatively, 12.0% of shares of all “Miscellaneous manufacturing industries” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.

 Summary